Application Guidelines for the 2022 MEXT Scholarship

 - Application timeline

 This article is focused on the MEXT scholarship for Graduate Students (a.k.a.
 Research Students, in MEXT’s terms).
 There is also an application process for Undergraduate Students, but I will not be discussing that in this article.
-Undergraduate applicants, college of technology applicants, and specialized training applicants can find this year’s guidelines on the official Study in Japan website.
+Undergraduate applicants can find this year’s guidelines on the official Study in Japan website.

 What Degree Programs are Available?